Reviewed by

 Who is Eligible for the Make in India Certificate?

-To get the Make in India Certificate under Public Procurement Policy (PPP-MII), a business must manufacture its products in India.
+To get the Make in India (MII) Certificate under Public Procurement Policy (PPP-MII), a business must manufacture its products in India.
 Based on how much of the product is made using Indian materials, labour, or processes, the government has divided suppliers into three main categories:

 1. Class-I Local Supplier